Best HOA Software for Self-Managed Associations: An Independent, Rubric-Scored Comparison

 | 8 | Buildium | 3.25 | 2 | 5 | 3 | 4 | 2 | 4 | from $62/mo (association pricing by phone) |

-Watch for: per-transaction fees are where small-association costs hide — model them against your unit count.
+Watch for: per-transaction fees are where small-association costs hide, model them against your unit count.
 30-day free trial, no credit card, per its published terms.
+For a fuller picture, including the bank-sync and reserve-tracking friction boards report, see our detailed PayHOA assessment.

 Published pricing (verified July 3, 2026): $399/year flat.
 30-day free trial, no credit card.
 Source: runhoa.com/pricing.

-Watch for: public documentation implies a very small team and support footprint — the price is outstanding, but a board that needs hand-holding through setup should weigh that.
+Watch for: public documentation implies a very small team and support footprint, the price is outstanding, but a board that needs hand-holding through setup should weigh that.
 This is why its support score is a 2 despite the top-tier value.
+See our detailed RunHOA assessment for what the flat price means as you grow and the vendor-maturity trade-off.

-Published pricing (verified July 3, 2026): starting points only — Professional from $39/mo, Premium from $49/mo, White-Glove from $149/mo, all billed annually, with the final price depending on the number of homes (Request Pricing).
-Extras: texts $25 per 1,000 beyond bundles; mobile app $500 lifetime on Professional; print/mail from $1.80 per letter.
+Published pricing (verified July 25, 2026): starting points only, Professional from $39/mo, Premium from $49/mo, White-Glove from $149/mo, all billed annually, with the final price depending on the number of homes (Request Pricing).
+Free trial is 14 days with no payment information required, per the vendor FAQ.
+Mobile app $500 one-time on Professional, included from Premium up.
 Source: hoastart.com/pricing.
+(Text overages at $25 per 1,000 and print/mail from $1.80 per letter were recorded July 3, 2026 and are no longer shown on the vendor’s public pricing page; confirm both in a quote.)

 Why it ranks here: a mature platform with a dedicated self-managed market page, strongest in condos and high-rises: announcements with an AI assistant, accounting and online payments, violations, architectural review, amenity booking, e-voting and proxy voting, virtual meetings, security/concierge modules, resident portal and app, and public websites.
 The portal/payments score of 5 reflects the broadest resident-facing feature set in this group.